csinva/csinva.github.io/_research_ovws/ovw_interp.md

   - recalculate via sampling other features in expectation
 9. [quantitative input influence](https://ieeexplore.ieee.org/abstract/document/7546525) - similar to shap but more general
 10. permutation importance - increase in the prediction error after we permuted the feature's values
   - If features are correlated, the permutation feature importance can be biased by unrealistic data instances (PDP problem)
   - not the same as model variance
   - Adding a correlated feature can decrease the importance of the associated feature
+11. [L2X: information-theoretical local approximation](https://arxiv.org/pdf/1802.07814.pdf) (chen et al. 2018) - locally assign feature importance based on mutual information with function

 # feature importance and interactions